joseeden/All-Things-Docker-and-Kubernetes/README.md

 #### Namespaces

-Namespaces allow for a high-level process isolation of a system's resources
+Namespaces allow for a high-level process isolation of a system's resources.
+These are logical separation of container workloads.

 ##### PID namespace